cncf/research-user-group/org-index/Monash-eResearch-Centre.md

 services such as Argo, or JupyterHub?**

 - In house applications e.g. [MyTardis]
-- Juypter Hub
+- JuypterHub

 ---

 ## Workload managers

 **Does your group run other workload managers?
-(SLURM, HTCondor etc)  If so, what size cluster(s) do you have supporting those other workload managers?**
+(Slurm, HTCondor etc)  If so, what size cluster(s) do you have supporting those other workload managers?**

 Slurm